sherobbedmyboots/malkoo/Templates/javascript.md

 - Text to read
 - Images to view
 - Links that can be clicked
-- Documents that need to be loaded (HTML, CSS)
+- Documents that will be loaded (HTML, CSS)
-- Scripts that need to run (JavaScript, VBScript)
+- Scripts that will run (JavaScript, VBScript)
 - Files that need to be run by a browser plugin (Flash, Silverlight, Java)

 As the browser parses the HTML, retrieving and loading all this data into memory, it builds a structured representation of the web page called the Document Object Model, or DOM.